The Coalition Worldwide

 In November 2013, Typhoon Yolanda hit the Philippines.
 The most powerful storm in history resulted in the death of over 6,300 residents and damage to over 1.4 million families.
 In cooperation with JDC, a delegation consisting of professionals and volunteers went to the island of Cebu and the nearby area, to train Filipino teams to provide assistance to the community in dealing with emergency situations and to prevent burnout.
 Psychosocial training sessions were held for several organizations, relating to basic psychosocial concepts and increasing community preparedness for emergencies.

-The 7.8 magnitude earthquake in April 2015 changed the face of Nepal and led to the death of 9,000 people, the injury of over 23,000 and physical and psychological damage to the lives of over 8 million people.
+The 7.8-magnitude earthquake in April 2015 reshaped Nepal, resulting in the deaths of 9,000 people, injuries to more than 23,000, and physical and psychological harm to over 8 million lives.

 The 7.8 magnitude earthquake in April 2015 changed the face of Nepal and led to the death of 9,000 people, the injury of over 23,000 and physical and psychological damage to the lives of over 8 million people.
 A delegation of ITC organizations was sent to Nepal to share knowledge to local leaders and professionals.
 Activities included the use of narrative, to achieve a sense of order, continuity and clarity and non-verbal techniques designed to instill a sense of calm and security.
 The Nepal initiative was made possible thanks to the support of JDC and the Glazer Foundation.